 Heating up your wetsuit:

-Based on the premise that the warmer you are when you hit the water the less impact cold water will have, organizers of last summer’s inaugural Calgary 70.3 Ironman suggested participants warm up their wetsuits about five minutes before entering Ghost Lake.
+Based on the premise that the warmer you are when you hit the water the less impact cold water will have, organizers of the inaugural Calgary 70.3 Ironman suggested participants warm up their wetsuits about five minutes before entering Ghost Lake.

 The pre-race instructions were: